awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 To coordinate Availability Zones across accounts, you must use the *AZ ID*, which is a unique and consistent identifier for an Availability Zone\.
 For example, `use1-az1` is an AZ ID for the `us-east-1` Region and it has the same location in every AWS account\.

 Viewing AZ IDs enables you to determine the location of resources in one account relative to the resources in another account\.
 For example, if you share a subnet in the Availability Zone with the AZ ID `use-az2` with another account, this subnet is available to that account in the Availability Zone whose AZ ID is also `use-az2`\.
 The AZ ID for each VPC and subnet is displayed in the Amazon VPC console\.
-For more information, see [Working with VPC Sharing](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html) in the *Amazon VPC User Guide*\.
+For more information, see [Working with Shared VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html) in the *Amazon VPC User Guide*\.

 As Availability Zones grow over time, our ability to expand them can become constrained\.
 If this happens, we might restrict you from launching an instance in a constrained Availability Zone unless you already have an instance in that Availability Zone\.
 Eventually, we might also remove the constrained Availability Zone from the list of Availability Zones for new accounts\.
 Therefore, your account might have a different number of available Availability Zones in a Region than another account\.